Ishaan-363/Ishaan-BlueStampProtfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5-d-ot6u49A?si=g1570QR0dAFFFP-G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - accomplishments:
-    - I finished the overall build of my car and glove
-    - I finsihed the circuitry for the car and glove

 - Biggest challenges and triumphs:
-    - Learning how to wire the circuits properley
-    - Understanding what each part of the project does
-    - Putting parts in the wrong location

 - Key topics I learned about:
-    - I learned how circuits work and how to wire them
-    - I learn how arduinos work and what they do
-    - I learned how to think like an engineer and overcome the challenges I faced

 - What's next:
-    - I will learn how to code for the gesture controls
-    - I will learn how the bluetooth modules talk to eachother
-    - I will learn how to debug code that doesn't work properly